Understanding Regression (Part 1): Getting Started

 Summary

-This post introduces the core perspective that will guide this entire series: statistical modeling is about choosing and fitting distributions to data.
+This post introduces the core perspective to hopefully have regression make sense: regression is about choosing and fitting distributions to data.